Cleveland Clinic logo

 Will I always have binge eating disorder?

-Most mental health conditions are chronic, which means that even after successful treatment, the seeds remain in the soil.
-They always have the potential to flare up again.
-But your disorder can go into remission, and that remission can be lasting.
+Recovery from binge eating disorder is possible with the right care.
+Most mental health conditions carry a risk of relapse.
+But it can go into remission, and that remission can last months or years.
 This is what recovery means for binge eating disorder.
-The road to recovery may not be short or straight, but most people do get better with treatment.
+The road to recovery may not be short or straight, but most people do achieve it.
+Remember, it’s not a matter of willpower.
+It’s about recognition, support, skills and healing.

 What are some tips for living with binge eating disorder?

 • Practice mindful eating.
-When you’re thinking about eating, or you find yourself preparing to eat, slow down.
+Slow down before you eat.
 Take a deep, slow breath.
-Then just notice, without judgment, what’s happening in your mind and body.
+Then, just notice, without judgment, what’s happening in your mind and body.
 You can also stop and do this while you’re eating.

 • Eat when you’re hungry.
-This is just as important as learning to stop eating when you’re not hungry.
-If you really are hungry, now is the time to eat.
-Don’t wait until you’re starving, or you’ll be more likely to overeat.
+If you’re hungry, eat right away.
+Don’t wait until you’re starving, or you’ll be more likely to lose control and binge eat.

 • Stop before you’re full.
-It takes time for your stomach to receive and digest the food you’ve just eaten.
 Eating too fast can lead to eating too much, simply because you haven’t had time to notice that you’re full.
-One technique is to stop when you feel almost full — like 80%.
+Aim to feel about 80% full after each meal.

 • Keep a journal.
 Journaling is one of the most tried-and-true methods for becoming more conscious of your thoughts, feelings and behaviors.
 Take note of what you eat each day and what you’re thinking and feeling.
-You’ll start to recognize patterns, and maybe triggers.
+You’ll start to recognize patterns and triggers.

 A note from Cleveland Clinic

-Binge eating disorder (BED) only recently entered the DSM-5 as a diagnosis in 2013, which may be why public awareness of the disorder is low.
-But it’s since become clear that it’s the most common of all eating disorders.
-If you think you have BED, it’s important to know that you’re not alone and that it’s treatable.
-Talk to a qualified healthcare provider to find out if you have it, and how they can help.
+Binge eating disorder is the most common of all eating disorders.
+If you think you have it, it’s important to know that you’re not alone and that it’s treatable.
+This is a real medical condition, not a lack of discipline or willpower.
+Talk to a qualified healthcare provider to learn about your options and how they can help.
+With the right support and guidance, you can recover and form a healthy relationship with food.

 Learn more about the Health Library and our editorial process.